Clonkeen College: Transition year (TY)

-The year's main outing is a tour organised by the TY co-ordinator.
-Classes have visited Greece, the Aran Islands, Paris, Venice, Madrid, Barcelona, Amsterdam and Lake Garda.
+The year's main outing is a tour organised by the TY coordinator.
+Classes have visited the Aran Islands, and have gone skiing in Italy.
+A number of city trips to cities such as Paris, Munich and Venice have also occurred.

-During the year the students have the opportunity to do courses such as: Self-defense, ECDL, Gaelic football, FAI coaching, and Sailing.
-New subjects in the transition year are cooking, music, effective communication, German, Japanese and technical drawing.
+During the year, the students have the opportunity to do courses such as: Self-defense, ECDL, Gaelic football, FAI coaching, and Sailing.
+New subjects in the transition year are cooking, music, effective communication, Spanish and technical drawing.
 The students have an opportunity to attain a Gaisce\Presidents Award.

-Students visit educational and historical sites like Christchurch, St Patrick's Cathedral, Dublin, and Glendalough, Croke Park, Kilmainham Gaol and the National Art Gallery.
+Students visit educational and historical sites like Christ Church Cathedral, Dublin, Croke Park, Kilmainham Gaol and the National Art Gallery.

-Every few years, the opportunity arrises for Transition Years to do a musical.
-The most recent musical was conducted showing of Buggsy Malone in 2018.

-Clonkeen student council
+Clonkeen Student Council

-Students have input into the schools running in the form of a student council of class representatives from all years, who are elected by their peers.
+Students have input into the schools running in the form of a Student Council of class representatives from all years, who are elected by their peers.

 Since its inception, the Clonkeen College Student Council has shown a large involvement in the running of the school.
 The council meets weekly to discuss projects or issues.
-The council is composed of twenty four prefects.
-Prefects carry out a variety of tasks and act as the link between the students and the management of the school.
+The council is composed of twenty four representatives.
+Representatives carry out a variety of tasks and act as the link between the students and the management of the school.

-Each year the council focuses on one major project.
-In the past they have had water fountains installed in the junior and senior corridors; more recently they had formal shoes and school jackets introduced to the uniform.
-Annually, the council, in conjunction with the Parents Council and the Cluny Student Council, organise a "Ball in the Hall" to welcome Clonkeen's new first year students.
-Council meetings are chaired by the chairman and the Secretary takes minutes.
+The council focuses on projects in the school.
+In the past, they have had water fountains installed; they have also had formal shoes and school jackets introduced to the uniform.
+Council meetings are chaired by the chairman, and the Secretary takes minutes.

-A Councillor's term of office runs from December of their election to December of the following year.
-The only exception is with the 1st year representatives who will be allowed until Halloween to settle into the secondary school life.
+Students also elect a head boy and deputy head boy each year.
+These roles are filled by 5th-year students, who are elected by the entire student body, parent teachers' association and teachers.

 Social events

-The First Year Social, or "Ball in the Hall", is a disco for the first year students of Clonkeen College and St. Joseph of Cluny, Killiney girls' school.
-The Social Committee contact and work with the Cluny Student Council and jointly organise and run the ball, liaising with the principals and Parents Councils.
+Annually, the school hosts a "Clongitude" music competition (named for the popular "Longitude Festival") in which students perform to win prizes.

+Each year in May, a graduation mass and ceremony are held, to celebrate the outgoing 6th-year students.

 Every September, past pupils and friends of the school are invited to a "Golf Day" (and night).